eaudunord/dc-taisen-netplay/README.md

 Requirements:
  * Dreamcast console and supported game(s)
- * USB serial adapter see below for more info
+ * USB serial adapter.
+See below for more info
  * Python installation and this script
  * Someone to play against